LogoLogo

 cv2.destroyAllWindows()

-The predict_batch() method takes an iterator object of data frames (such as a list or stream) and returns a generator object.
-It processes the iterator object in a pipelined manner, which is more efficient than calling predict() repeatedly in a loop.
-This method is ideal for processing a list of images or a video stream.
+The predict_batch() method accepts an iterator of data frames, such as a list or a stream, and returns a generator.
+It processes the iterator in a pipeline to maximize throughput, making it more efficient than calling predict() repeatedly in a loop.
+This approach is ideal for processing a list of images or a video stream.
 See the section for more information.

-PySDK will automatically convert these inputs into the format required by the model’s neural network, according to the model’s preprocessor settings in its JSON configuration.
-You may read more about the .
+PySDK automatically converts these inputs into the format required by the model’s neural network according to the model’s preprocessor settings in its JSON configuration.
+For more details, see the .

-When you call predict(), you get back an inference result object derived from the class.
-Likewise, when you callpredict_batch(), you get a generator object that yields inference result objects.
-These result classes are called postprocessors.
-Particular postprocessor class types depend on the AI model type: classification, object detection, pose detection, segmentation, and etc. From your point of view, they deliver identical functionality.
+When you call predict(), you receive an inference result object derived from the class.
+Likewise, predict_batch() returns a generator that yields inference result objects.
+These result classes, known as postprocessors, vary by AI model type—classification, object detection, pose detection, segmentation, and so on.
+From your perspective, they provide the same functionality.

 degirum.postprocessor.InferenceResults